ProseMirror/prosemirror-changeset/README.md

 ### class BaseEncoder

 Base encoder that only considers node types and character codes.
 This encoder ignores marks and attributes.
-This is the default encoder when creating a `ChangeSet` class
+This is the default encoder when creating a `ChangeSet` class.

 ### class MarkEncoder